Imperio: Robust Over-the-Air Adversarial Examples for Automatic Speech Recognition Systems: Experimental Evaluation

 To measure performance, we use the word error rate (WER) with respect to the target transcription.
-For its computation, the standard metric for this purpose, the Levenshtein distance~\cite{navarro2001guided} $\mathcal{L}$, is used, summing up the number of deleted \(D\), inserted \(I\), and substituted \(S\) words for the best-possible alignment between target text and recognition output.
+For its computation, the standard metric for this purpose, the Levenshtein distance~\cite{navarro2001guided} $\mathcal{L}$, is used, summing up the number of deleted \(D\), inserted \(I\), and substituted \(S\) words for the best possible alignment between target text and recognition output.
 The Levenshtein distance is finally divided by the total number of words~\(N\) to obtain

-\oldtext{For a real attack, an adversarial example can only be counted as a success if a WER of \(0\)\,\% is achieved, hence we also determine the number of adversarial examples for which this is the case.}
+For a real attack, an adversarial example can only be considered successful if a WER of \(0\)\,\% is achieved (i.e., the hypothesis of the system matches with the attacker chosen target transcription).